In this report, we show the performance of your postings across multiple social networks, and what campaigns your competitors are running.

 You can compare the postings side by side and understand how postings are distributed for each campaign.

 For my use case, I'd like to know why the Mothers' Day campaign performed well this year compared with 2019.
 Data show me that there were more posts this year than the previous year, and more profiles published more posts for this campaign.

 2. Measure engagement by social channel

-For a deeper content analysis, toggle them by campaign name from the top right corner.
+Then toggle them by campaign name from the dropdown.

-Let’s say I’d like to see how the ‘Gapfromhome’ performed for the last 90 days and which channel performed better in terms of engagement.
+Let's say I'd like to see how the 'Mothers' Day' performed this year and which channel performed better in terms of engagement.

-As a conclusion, the guys from Gap definitely will continue to push their efforts on Instagram, and focus on this platform when it comes to launching a new product line.
+In conclusion, in 2021 definitely, fashion brands should push their efforts on Instagram, and focus on this platform when it comes to 'Mothers' Day' campaigns

 3. Compare the 2019's campaigns with the results of 2020